Polygon segmentations

 Data preparation

 vworld.
-Below is a part of all the raw polygons I collected from vworld.
+Below is a portion of all the raw polygons collected from vworld.

-Now that we have collected the raw polygons, let's define the characteristics of the polygons to be included in the feature matrix.
+Now that the raw polygons have been collected, the characteristics of the polygons to be included in the feature matrix are defined.
 They are as follows:

 - X coordinate (normalized)